lawolf8/Satellite-Launch-Cost-Minimization-Operations-Research-/README.md

 ## Key Features
 - **Data Analysis**: Utilizes GCAT data for comprehensive satellite and launch information.
 - **Weather Integration**: Incorporates data from the National Weather API to factor in historical and forecasted weather conditions.
+Weather per launch site is determined by the closest area recorded by NWS, this requires the great-circle distance between two points on the Earth surface of both the areas recorded by NWS and the location of the launch sites.
 - **Cost Optimization**: Focuses on minimizing overall launch costs considering multiple variables at various sites.
 - **Failure Rate Assessment**: Evaluates the risk associated with satellite launches.